BSE on MoS2: solvers

 Tip

-We will use the postprocessing executable ypp for this.
+We will use the postprocessing executable ypp to get the exciton wavefunction.

 Tip